-The DNS zone has a time-to-live value set for records within its SOA configuration.
-However, the timeto-live for the dynamic updates is managed on the local system by the System Security Service Daemon (SSSD).
-To change the time-to-live value for the dynamic updates, edit the SSSD file to set a value; the default is 1200 seconds.
+The DNS zone has a time to live (TTL) value set for records within its SOA configuration.
+However, the TTL for the dynamic updates is managed on the local system by the System Security Service Daemon (SSSD).
+To change the TTL value for the dynamic updates, edit the SSSD file to set a value; the default is 1200 seconds.